 Dr. Donnelly married Mary Isabella Grant on the 1st of October, 1857 in L’Orignal, Ontario.
 She was born in L’Orignal 1818, the daughter of Alexander Grant and the former Jane McDonnell.
 Her siblings were Catharine, Harriett, Jane, Ellen and Allen.
 According to the 1851 census, she lived with her widowed mother in Prescott County, Ontario.

 In 1871, Dr. Donnelly resided in Essex County.
-An advertisement appears in the 1871 Lovell’s Ontario Directory under Windsor, advertising Dr. Donnelly’s medical practice.
-Dr. Donnelly travelled to California in poor health later, in hopes that the weather would improve his health.
+An advertisement appears in the 1871 Lovell’s Ontario Directory under Windsor, advertising his medical practice.
+Dr. Donnelly travelled to California in poor health in 1872, in hopes that the weather would improve his health.
 After returning to Canada he died in Essex County on the 28th of January, 1873.
 He was buried at Assumption Cemetery in Windsor.

 His wife Mary died on the 26th of March, 1889.
 She was buried at Cassburn Cemetery, which is located in Russell and Prescott County, Ontario.